 How do you get started?
 It’s simple!
-Complete the secure online application inquiry and we will contact you, or email email@example.com.
+Contact us by email email@example.com.

 Current Opportunities and Volunteer Openings

-The WRHS Education Department is seeking volunteers to fill the following positions:
+WRHS is seeking volunteers to fill the following positions:

 Volunteers needed to assist with the sewing of historically-themed costumes to be used in Education Department School Programming.
 Project will likely span several months at the least; volunteers will work approximately 2-5 hours per week and are welcome to work from home.
 WRHS will provide patterns and materials.
 Volunteer must have a sewing machine and enthusiasm for history.
 Opportunities available to assist with pattern/fabric research as well, if volunteer is interested.

 Volunteers needed to assist at Hale Farm & Village during special event weekends.
 Placement may include admissions, café and MarketPlace.
 Volunteers must have enthusiasm for working with people of all ages and backgrounds.
 In addition the they should be observant, tactful, tolerant, honest, energetic and have a positive attitude at all times.
 Interested volunteer applicants should contact Janet Waterman (email@example.com) to begin the application process.